-SPECIAL NOTE as of 4/14/2017: All Foreign Students are being re-directed to the 8th annual Lundy Post Office event on April 18th to help last minute filers!
+SPECIAL NOTE as of 5/18/2017: All Foreign Students are being re-directed to United Way Bay Area for help with late filing and assistance with IRS notices.
 Click here for flyer and details.

 Tax Assistance for Foreign Students

 All international students must complete and submit tax forms to the U.S. Internal Revenue Service (IRS) if you lived in the U.S. for any part of the tax year.
 Besides being a legal requirement, it is often to your advantage to file a tax return.
 Some of your tax withholdings may be refunded.

 STEP #1: Are you eligible?
 If so, find a tax site!

 Remember that the income limit for the program is $54k.

 Please use our online screening tool to determine if you’re eligible for free tax preparation through our program.